rameerez/footprinted/README.md

 ### Basic Setup

-Include the concern and declare what you want to track:
+Include the `Footprinted::Model` concern and declare what you want to track:

 ```ruby
 class User < ApplicationRecord